What

 darkness of cardboard boxes and stored in closets or basements, long forgotten

 as our lives moved inexorably forward.
-Forgotten that is, until a move surprised
+Forgotten that is, until an upcoming home move surprised

 us with their presence.

-the end, it is probably their physical bulk that does them in.
+bulk that did them in.
 When your spouse

-asks why you are still holding on to decades-old trophies, and you have no good
+asks why you were still holding on to decades-old trophies, and you have no good

 answer, you know it is time to pare down and let them go.
 Perhaps not all, but